kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 #.
 One can make several sequential steps, e.g. 25% in the move direction, then 40%, then 60%, *etc*, until the response starts to level off, or if you become certain you have entered a different operating mode of the process.

 #.
 At this point you repeat the factorial experiment from step 1, making the last best response value your new baseline.
 This is also a good point to reintroduce factors that you may have omitted earlier.
-Also, you may have a binary factor; investigate the effect of alternating it's sign at this point.
+Also, you may have a binary factor; investigate the effect of alternating its sign at this point.
 These additional factorial experiments should also include center points.

 #.
 Repeat steps 1 through 5 until the linear model estimate starts to show evidence of curvature, or that the interaction terms start to dominate the main effects.